 Through the NORHED project Strengthening the Capacity for Democratic and Economic Governance in Malawi (2014-20), the Centre for Development and the Environment at UiO is collaborating with Chancellor College in Malawi to strengthen research, educational and administrative capacity in Malawi through an interrelated set of activities – research on democratic and economic governance, training of Masters and PhD students and strengthening administrative and institutional capacity.
 The 2 year Masters in Public Management is addressing democratic and economic governance skills and capacity deficits among public servants and civil society organizations in Malawi.
 The project will be continued in NORHED II (2021-26).

 Mapping health challenges through health informatics

 One of the most successful partnerships between UiO and partners in the Global South, is the Health Information Systems Programme (HISP).
-This is an interdisciplinary cooperation between Health sciences and informatics in a number of countries in the South.
+This is an interdisciplinary cooperation between health sciences and informatics in a number of countries in the South.
 Their open source software, DHIS 2, is considered an international standard, and potentially cover more than 1.3 billion people.

 Promotion of Human Rights

 The Norwegian Centre for Human Rights (NCHR) has extensive cooperation in the Global South.
-In addition to research cooperation, they also have international programmes with the aim of promoting the development, understanding and application of international human rights standards in Indonesia, Vietnam and China.
+In addition to research cooperation, they also have international programmes with the aim of promoting the development, the understanding and the application of international human rights standards in Indonesia, Vietnam and China.
 In addition, the NCHR is working on the freedom of religion or belief through the Oslo Coalition.

 Capacity building in medicine in Myanmar